NVIDIA/ais-k8s/playbooks/host-config/README.md

 We run the host config playbooks in the following order:

 1. Cluster hosts must be linux, preferably Ubuntu >=22.04 with ssh access from the ansible host.
-1. If necessary, enable MQ IO scheduler with `ais_enable_multiqueue` and reboot.
 1. Run `ais_host_config_common` on all nodes.
 Refer to the [playbook doc](docs/ais_host_config_common.md) to determine which tags to use.
 1. Run `ais_host_config_sysctl` on all nodes.
 Refer to the [playbook doc](docs/ais_host_config_sysctl.md) to determine which tags to use.
 1. If provisioning gpu worker nodes, run `ais_gpuhost_config`.
 1. Make filesystems with [ais_datafs_mkfs](./docs/ais_datafs.md).
 1. Establish K8s cluster using kubespray or other methods, e.g. kubeadm.
 1. Allow "unsafe" network sysctls and any other required kubelet settings with `config_kubelet`.

-At this point your cluster should be ready to deploy the AIS resources, operator, and cluster.
-See the ais-deployment [section and guide](../ais-deployment/docs/ais_cluster_management.md)